Marietas/School_District_Analysis/README.md

 (iii) Scores by school size

-Similarly, described for the Scores by school spending, Figure 6 shows a slight decrease in all outcomes related to the range where Thomas High School belongs (Mid-size), thus removing the math and reading data for ninth graders at this high school.
+Similarly described for the Scores by school spending, Figure 6 shows a slight decrease in all outcomes related to the range where Thomas High School belongs (Mid-size), as a consequence of removing the math and reading data for ninth graders at this high school.

 See figure 6 “Scores by school size”